Activities That Teach You to Excel Under Stress

 Chess

-There is an immense amount of detail we could get into if we were to discuss how the foundations of chess formations are comparable to those on the soccer pitch, or any sports field.
+We could discuss in immense detail how the foundations of chess formations are comparable to those on the soccer pitch or any sports field.
 That, however, is an abstract concept that is debatable.
 What is a solid fact is that chess can be an overwhelmingly stressful game, and learning to play chess well and manage stress during your games will carry over to live sports.

 |

 The concepts are indeed the same in chess.
-The entire game is so much about positioning, and thus you need always to be thinking and reacting, much the same as you do in sports.
-You have to push stress out of your mind so you can imagine with a clear head and make the necessary plays you need to rally with your team.
+The entire game is so much about positioning, and thus, you need always to be thinking and reacting, much the same as you do in sports.
+You have to push stress out of your mind so you can imagine with a clear head and make the necessary plays to rally with your team.

 Video Games

-When it comes to genres, fighting games, for instance, are well renowned as being some of the most stressful games there are.
+Regarding genres, fighting games, for instance, are renowned as being some of the most stressful games.
 It is an incredibly intimate scenario.
-It is you versus one opponent, where every move or mistake can be the end of the round or match.
+It is you versus one opponent, where every move or mistake can end the round or match.
 It becomes high stress, and you must learn to perform under pressure and time restraints if you want to excel.

 Page Reference